hopsoft/job_contracts/README.md

 class FastJob < ApplicationJob include JobContracts::Contractable

-  # The queue must be configured before adding contracts
   queue_as :critical

-  # by default contracts are only enforced on the queue configured above
+  # only enforces on the critical queue
   # this allows us to halt job execution and reenqueue the job to a different queue
   # where the contract will not be enforced
-  add_contract JobContracts::ReadOnlyContract.new
+  add_contract JobContracts::ReadOnlyContract.new(queues: [:critical])

   def perform(contracts_to_skip=nil)
     # logic that shouldn't write to the database,